code-423n4/2023-06-lukso/README.md

 - Does it use a side-chain?:
 ```

-# Tests
+# Instructions

+### Setup

-1. Clone the repo
+To clone the repo

 ```bash
 git clone https://github.com/code-423n4/2023-06-lukso.git
 ```

-2. npm install
+npm install

 ```bash
 cd 2023-06-lukso && npm i
 ```

+### Build

-3. To compile the contracts
+To compile the contracts

 ```bash
 npm run build
 ```

+### Tests

-4. To run the tests
+To run the mocha tests:

 ```bash
 npm run test
 ```

-It is possible to run seperate tests for each contract with the following format:
+While it take time to run the full tests using the command above, it is recommended to run the tests seperatly for each contract with the following commands:

 ```bash
 npm run test:lsp1